 The Proposer of 0678I shared two pieces of key analysis.
 The first was the conclusions of Gazprom’s current analysis on the potential impact of implementing Modification 0678 on the Republic of Ireland, Northern Ireland and Isle of Man gas markets, as highlighted in Appendix 3 of Modification 0678I????.
 The increased cost to these markets is estimated to be between ~£15m (0.022p/KWh) to ~£30m (0.043p/KWh) (based on 17/18 figures) however this does not consider the impacts on the Integrated Single Energy Market.

-Alongside this, the Proposer provided an overview of the distributional impact of the Ireland Security discount (95%) on other NTS exit points.
+Alongside this, the Proposer provided an overview of the distributional impact for Modification 0678I of the Ireland Security discount (95%) on other NTS exit points.
 The additional cost to the GB system can be modelled by all Users using the CWD model.
 In the analysis it has been assumed that all volumes to Moffat would qualify for a discount.
 The difference in revenue recovery that would be to be recovered by all other exit points (based on the FCC) is 0.000695p/kwh.

 It is the view of the Proposer of 0678I that this is a minimal and insignificant cost to achieve wider European wider security of supply objective and ensuring the impact on marginal supplies can have on consumer welfare is considered as mentioned in Baringa’s Modification 0621 analysis.